INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 * pagexml (OCR XML format)
 * alto (OCR XML format; see http://www.loc.gov/standards/alto/)

-Adding support for your own format is not hard.
-See below, or have a look at [Adding an input format](add-input-format.html).
-To use your own DocIndexer class with IndexTool, specify the fully-qualified class name as the FORMAT parameters.
+Adding support for your own format is not hard, and can be done either by [writing a configuration file](how-to-configure-indexing.html) or by [writing Java code](add-input-format.html).

+If you choose the first option, specify the format name (which must match the name of the .yaml or .json file) as the FORMAT parameter.
+IndexTool will search a number of directories, including the current directory and the (parent of the) input directory for format files.

+If you choose the second option, specify the fully-qualified class name of your DocIndexer class as the FORMAT parameter.

 <a id="passing-indexing-parameters"></a>

 ## Passing indexing parameters

 You can pass parameters to the DocIndexer class to customize its indexing process.
 This can be done in two ways: as options on the IndexTool command line, or via a properties file.

+(if you use a [configuration file](how-to-configure-indexing.html) to index your files, you don't need this)

 To pass a parameter as an option on the command line, use three dashes, like this: